 Consider your email list to be the lifeblood of your business.
 It's direct access to niche relevant people.
 Heck, you could even email them other people's content and monetize your list with ad placements.

-I hope you have enjoyed this short but tactical strategy to backlink paradise and a sustainable online property.
+I hope you have enjoyed this short but tactical strategy to backlink paradise and sustainable online property.

 If you aren't at the stage of running a giveaway or collecting emails, then circle back to step 4 and run the machine again.